hpcleuven/VscDocumentation/source/compute/portal/ondemand/fluent.rst

 Before you connect
 ------------------

 |KUL| You need to know the address of an ANSYS license server in the form of ``port@hostname``.
 The license server must be reachable from KU Leuven Tier-2 clusters.
 Contact your supervisor and/or your local IT services to provide you with such details.
+Make sure that your license allows you to run Fluent on the KU Leuven Tier-2 hardware.
 You also need to make sure that the license server can deliver sufficient tokens for your compute job (depending on the number of cores/processes you want to launch).

 Launching Fluent